 The Eastern PA Phenology Project encourages the public to become citizen scientists by getting outside, observing nature, and sharing their observations with us.
-By Collection as much data as possible over a series of years, we can better understand the effects of environmental changes, such as climate change, on Pennsylvania’s plants and animals.
+By collecting as much data as possible over a series of years, we can better understand the effects of environmental changes, such as climate change, on Pennsylvania’s plants and animals.

 What is a citizen science project?